 started and continuing an exercise program can be a challenging

-yet rewarding undertaking.
-Fifty percent of those who begin an
+yet, rewarding undertaking.
+Fifty percent of those who begin

-exercise program will drop out with-in six months.
-You can implement
+an exercise program will drop out with-in six months.
+You can

-various techniques to improve your adherence to these new lifestyle
+implement various techniques to improve your adherence to these

 Determine where you are going to exercise.
 Some people find